wix-incubator/react-native-interactable/README.md

 friction={[{damping: 0.5, limitY: {min: 0}}]}
 ```

 Add friction to the view's movement with a group of friction regions.
-Every point in the array is an object with the following properties:
+Every element in the array is an object with the following properties:

 * `damping` - Amount of friction (`0.0`-`1.0`).
 Default is `0.0`.
 * `limitX` - Limit the friction influence to a specific horizontal area.
 Optional.
 An object with the following properties: